 Searching for a rewarding career in NYC?
 There could be a position waiting for you at NYCEDC. ›

 If you own an industrial building and need funding to renovate and reactivate it, then this RFP is for you.
-If you have funding for new construction and need to find industrial land, visit our NYC Industrial Sites RFP.

 New York City Economic Development Corporation (“NYCEDC”), on behalf of the City of New York (the “City”), is seeking proposals from qualified individuals, organizations or companies (“Respondents”) to renovate and reactivate, via subdivision, privately-held vacant industrial building/space(s) in New York City that face challenges leasing to modern manufacturers and industrial companies.
 NYCEDC, in cooperation with the Office of Management and Budget (“OMB”), intends to disburse up to $8 million from the City Council Small Manufacturing Investment Fund (the “Industrial Fund”) to incentivize one or more property owners and developers to make capital improvements related to the subdivision and modernization of their industrial spaces.
 Both not-for-profit and for-profit Respondents are encouraged to submit proposals.

 The primary programmatic goal for the use of the funds is the subdivision of large floor plates tailored to the space needs of smaller industrial businesses throughout New York City as described above.
 Secondary programmatic goals for the Industrial Fund include, but are not limited to: